BasicDesignProject-py/Ours/README.md

      If there is no cat or dog: Output "No desired animal found" 05 - Finish

-To make the program work, we will need some
+To make the program work, we will need some knowledges about OpenCV (which includes Numpy and CV2) library.
 """